ImanuelSG/Tucil3_13522058/README.md

 # Tucil 3 IF-2211 Strategi Algorima : Word Ladder Solver Using UCS, Greedy Best First Search and A\* Algorithm

-This project was made in order to acomplish the 3rd small task of Alorithm Strategy Course in Institute technology of Bandung.
-This project tries to solve the famous WordLadder game using 3 diffrent algorithms.
-I then tried to compare each of the algorithm to see which algorithm is based used for this problem.
+This project was created to fulfill the third mini task for the Algorithm Strategy Course at the Institute of Technology, Bandung.
+The project aims to solve the popular Word Ladder game using three different algorithms, then compare them to determine which is best suited for this problem.

 ## Table of Contents